Donate to Justice Revival →

 What does the ERA mean for religious freedom?

 We care deeply about religious freedom; speaking out about the moral imperatives of our faith is what we do, day in and day out.
-It’s what we’re doing right now.
 In fact, the biblical call to seek justice for the widow is what inspires our advocacy for women’s rights.

 Protections for religious liberty are robust and long-standing under our Constitution, and the First Amendment is not going anywhere.
 We expect the Supreme Court to continue to preserve an expansive sphere of religious liberty and to protect free exercise vigorously.